 A well maintained boardwalk winds through the geothermal fields, and visitors can find information and educational signs all around that explain the area’s geology.
 Hikers can find a winding path leading to the top of the massive steaming vent; the view from the top of the ocean and geothermal fields is spectacular.

-What to see at Krysuvik geothermal area?
+What to see at Krýsuvík geothermal area?

-When is the best time to see Krysuvik geothermal area?
+When is the best time to see Krýsuvík geothermal area?

 The geothermal area is open all year.

-How to get to Krysuvik?
+How to get to Krýsuvík?

 Krysuvik is an approximately 40 minute drive from Reykjavik.
-When driving southwest from Reykjavik, follow Road 41 towards Reykjanes, then take a left turn onto road 42.
+When driving southwest from Reykjavík, follow Road 41 towards Reykjanes, then take a left turn onto Road 42.

 GPS: 63.895746 N, -22.052361 W